 Modular Resources

 The Viam Registry hosts modules that provide modular resources.
-A modular resource is a model of a components or services that you can use on your machines.
+A modular resource is a model of a component or service provided by a module that you can use on your machines.

 Modular resources in the registry